-The benchmarks that follow were revised in March 2003, based on the experience gained after three years research on the biology and sensitivity of marine species and biotopes.
-The benchmarks used prior to March 2003 are published in Tyler-Walters et al. (2001), which may be viewed in the ‘Reports’ section of the MarLIN Website.
+The benchmarks that follow were revised in March 2003, based on the experience gained after three years of research on the biology and sensitivity of marine species and biotopes.
+The benchmarks used prior to March 2003 are published in Tyler-Walters et al. (2001), which may be viewed under publications.

 The physical removal of the substratum inhabited or required by the species or community in question.
 Newell et al. (1998) reviewed the environmental effects of dredging in coastal waters.
 They reported that trailer suction hopper dredging could result in dredged tracks 2-3 m wide and 0.5 m deep but up to 2 m deep in some cases.
 In comparison, anchored dredging may result in pits of up to 75 m in diameter and 20 m deep.
 In the Baltic dredged tracks may still be detectable 12 months later.
 The time taken for pits to fill in the Dutch Wadden Sea was between 1year in high currents, 5-10 years in lower currents and up to 15 years on tidal flats (Newell et al., 1998).
 Hall (1994) reports pits 3.5 m wide and 0.6 m deep as a result of suction dredging for Ensis in a Scottish sea loch.
 Newell et al. (1998) state that removal of 0.5 m of sediment was likely to eliminate benthos from the affected area.

 The chosen benchmark is representative of localised impacts on a specific area of substratum.
 This benchmark also includes the removal of other species that provide substrata for the species or community of interest, for example macroalgae.
 The time taken for the substratum to ‘recover’ within the habitat preferences of the species or community under consideration is not addressed.